illinoistech-itm/jhajek/itmt-430/tooling-assignment-vagrant/tooling-assignment-vagrant.md

   * `vagrant plugin install vagrant-parallels`
   * This will install the parallels provider for Vagrant

-We will now use Vagrant to retrieve 2 Linux Distributions, Debian 11 and an [Alma Linux 9](https://wiki.almalinux.org/release-notes/9.1.html "webpagte release notes for Alma Linux 9") (CentOS/Red Hat based) Virtual Machines:
+We will now use Vagrant to retrieve 2 Linux Distributions, Debian 11 and an [AlmaLinux 9](https://wiki.almalinux.org/release-notes/9.1.html "webpage release notes for AlmaLinux 9") (CentOS/Red Hat based) Virtual Machines:

-* ```mkdir jammy64 ; cd jammy64 ; vagrant init bento/debian-11.2-arm64 ; ls```
+  * `mkdir jammy64 ; cd jammy64 ; vagrant init bento/ubuntu-22.04-arm64 ; ls`
+  * `mkdir debian12 ; cd debian12 ; vagrant init bento/debian-12-arm64 ; ls`
-* ```mkdir almalinux9 ; cd almalinux9 ; vagrant init almalinux/9.aarch64 ; ls```
+  * `mkdir almalinux9 ; cd almalinux9 ; vagrant init almalinux/9 ; ls`

 This will retrieve already created vanilla server installs.
 All instructions from here on out are the same.

 ### The Vagrantfile

 Once these commands are executed -- both under the `itmt-430` directory, you will see a file named: `Vagrantfile` that has been created.
 Let us take a look at this file.
-You can do so via using the commands on MacOS or Windows from the Terminal:
+You can do so via using the commands on MacOS or Windows from the Terminal.

-* ```code Vagrantfile```
-* ```atom Vagrantfile```
+* `code Vagrantfile`
-* ```vim Vagrantfile```
+* `vim Vagrantfile`
   * You can use chocolatey to install `vim` on Windows

 This file is essentially your configuration file.
 In this abstraction, Vagrant will translate these values into the underlying `vboxmanage` or the `parallels` commandline commands.
 Line 15 you will see the setting that tells Vagrant which **box** this Vagrantfile manages: `config.vm.box = "ubuntu/jammy64"`.
 This value came from the `vagrant init` command typed above.
 Line 35, which is commented out, will let us configure a private local network between out host system and any guest (virtual) OSes we install.
-Line ~~52~~ 59, ~~57~~ 64, and ~~58~~ 65 are a loop that allows us to increase the default memory from 1Gb to 2 Gb or 4 Gb.
+Line 59, 64, and 65 are a loop that allows us to increase the default memory from 1Gb to 2 Gb or 4 Gb.
 For now lets not make any changes.

 ### Start a Vagrant Box

 From our jammy64 directory, let us start our first Vagrant Box.
 From the Terminal type: ```vagrant up```.
 What you will see is the Box file with the VirtualBox (or Parallels) vm being extracted and registered with your virtualization software.
 Next the system will begin to boot.
 The first install will take a bit longer as some additional drivers are being installed.
 This only happens on first boot.

 Once this step is successful, we need to establish a connection to the virtual machine via SSH (secure shell).
 We do this by the command: ```vagrant ssh```, and we are faced with an Ubuntu Server command prompt.
 What was the password?
 What was the IP address?
 You don't know and don't need to know as Vagrant has abstracted all of this away and allowed you to get to the focus of all of this -- installing and running software.
-Open a new Terminal window and repeat the steps above for the Alma Linux 9 box (almalinux/9).
+Open a new Terminal window and repeat the steps above for the AlmaLinux 9 box (almalinux/9).

 ### Additional Vagrant Commands